Blog > Can you do equity release on leasehold flats?

 Lenders each have their own criteria for the type of flats they will and will not accept.
 For example, some providers will not accept ex-local authority flats, basement flats or flats above commercial premises.
 Some lenders may also refuse flats in blocks above a specified number of storeys.

 Please note: Information about providers’ lending criteria is correct at time of publication.
-Providers will have additional relevant lending criteria, for example they will typically request a survey to check that the flat is in good and saleable condition.
+Providers will have additional relevant lending criteria for equity release on leasehold flats, for example they will typically request a survey to check that the flat is in good and saleable condition.
 Please contact us to talk to one of our selected advisers about your particular circumstances and eligibility for equity release on leasehold flats.

 Are there other ways to release equity on leasehold properties?